-Before I requested this book, I had heard a little bit about it.
+Before I requested The Triumph of the Moon, I had heard a little bit about it.
 Some of my acquaintances said it was the best book on Pagan history they had ever read.
 Others said it was thing they had ever heard of.

 The book begins by demolishing some long held, well-loved beliefs about the words “pagan” and “heathen.”

-He looks back to the eighteenth century for the origins of the modern Neo-Pagan movement, which may come as a surprise to many, who expect Neo-Paganism to have originated no earlier that the early twentieth century.
+He looks back to the eighteenth century for the origins of the modern neo-Pagan movement, which may come as a surprise to many, who expect contemporary Paganism to have originated no earlier that the early twentieth century.

 The work is scrupulously referenced, another point which is both for and against its acceptance by the Pagan community.
 A large number of Pagans want their history in easily digested, encapsulated, format, with little or no reference to subjects such as archaeology or anthropology (except as brief references contained within the text).
 A smaller portion will appreciate the diligence which went into the research behind this book.

-He explores, briefly, the origins and history of Masonic and other secret societies, and shows their effect on modern Neo-Paganism and Witchcraft.
+He explores, briefly, the origins and history of Masonic and other secret societies, and shows their effect on modern Paganism and witchcraft.

 For those with no previous exposure to these secret societies, there may be some startling revelations.
 And the similarities between the Masons and modern Witches is so obvious as to need no further comment.

-His explanation of both “High” and “Low” Magic are easy to understand and will make sense even to those with no background in the subject.
-This is, of course, to be expected, since he professes no background in magic himself.
+His explanation of both high and low magick are easy to understand and will make sense even to those with no background in the subject.
+This is, of course, to be expected, since he professes no background in magick himself.